rilethunder/HW03/README.md

 HW03 — TextGame (deadline: 2015-09-03)
 ===

 Write a 2-player text-based token skipping game.
+It has to be done in C++

 Mechanics
 ====